 An op amp is a differential amplifier.
 This means that when there is no difference between the two inputs, e.g. when the inputs are shorted together, there should be no voltage on the output.

-Unfortunately under these circumstances there is always a small offset because no op amp is never perfect and completely balanced.
+Unfortunately under these circumstances there is always a small offset because no operational amplifier is ever perfect and completely balanced.
 There is always a small input offset voltage.

-This input offset voltage is small and arises from mismatches in the differential input stage of the op amp chip.
-These small offsets are caused by a variety of unavoidable issues within the manufacture of the op amp.
-They include aspects including mismatched transistor pairs, collector currents, current-gain betas (β), collector or emitter resistors, etc..
+This input offset voltage is small and arises from mismatches in the differential input stage of the op amp chip and the drive currents required fort he input biassing and drive, etc. These small offsets are caused by a variety of unavoidable issues within the manufacture of the op amp.
+They include aspects including mismatched transistor pairs, collector currents, current-gain betas (β), collector or emitter resistors, etc.

-The op amp offset arises particularly as a result of mismatches in the input.
+The operational amplifier offset arises particularly as a result of mismatches in the input.
 If the transistors Q1 and Q2 are perfectly matched, the current, I, from the current source is divided equally between them.
 If there is a mismatch, then the current in either leg is different.

 A mismatch in transistors usually occurs because of mismatches in emitter areas for bipolar junction transistors and W/L ratios for MOSFETs.